 If you are contemplating ministry leadership, please download the Candidacy Pathway: Roadmap below to learn about the steps you will need to take.
 This resource is your best starting point.

 Reviewing the Streams of Ministry video is a mandatory requirement of the Candidacy Pathway.
-The link to this video will be available soon.

 Let yourself be silently drawn by the strange pull of what you really love.
 It will not lead you astray. ―Rumi